CITIZEN ARTS INTERNATIONAL

-Citizen Arts International transforms NYC’s parks and public spaces into vibrant stages for international performance, participatory art, and cultural exchange.
+A project of the PhD Program in Theatre and Performance at the CUNY Graduate Center in partnership with Social Practice CUNY and Citizen Arts and Education, Citizen Arts International transforms NYC’s public spaces into vibrant stages for international performance, participatory art, and cultural exchange.
 All events are free and open to the public.
 Bringing art into everyday life, the festival fosters civic engagement, strengthens social connection, and celebrates the city's diversity.

 A FESTIVAL FOR EVERYONE

 By championing collective presence and shared civic space, Citizen Arts International expands access to cultural expression and participation, particularly for communities historically overlooked by traditional arts programmers.
-Through immersive participatory works, large-scale outdoor performances, and visual installations, the festival activates the city's geographical, cultural, and political landscapes.
-It offers novel readings of public spaces, revealing how artistic presence can transform places, generate unexpected insights, and reshape communities through outdoor creation.
+Through participatory works, large-scale outdoor performances, and visual installations, the festival activates the city's geographical, cultural, and political landscapes.
+It offers novel readings of public spaces, revealing how artistic presence can transform places and reshape communities.

 GUIDED BY VISIONARY LEADERHIP